remoteintech/remote-jobs/company-profiles/emsisoft.md

 ## Region

 Our employees are spread around the globe.
-At the moment you can find Emsisoft staff in India, Indonesia, Ukraine, USA, Philippines, Germany, Hungary, Romania, Russia, New Zealand, Portugal, Spain, Armenia, Italy, Canada, United Kingdom, Austria, and the Netherlands.
+At the moment you can find Emsisoft staff in Armenia, Austria, Canada, Germany, Hungary, India, Indonesia, Italy, Netherlands, New Zealand, Philippines, Portugal, Romania, Russia, Spain, Ukraine, United Kingdom, and the USA.

 ## Company technologies